- 570 square inches of total cooking area

 - Steel construction with some stainless steel components

 - Made in China for Camp Chef

 Full Review – Camp Chef Woodwind with Sear Station Pellet Grill

 The problem with pellet grills is that they have never been great grills.
 They can grill.
-They can smoke, but they tend to be better smokers that grills.
-The problem is that pellet grills struggle to produce the kinds of heat necessary for serious high temperature grilling.
-Some higher end pellet makers have designed direct grilling spaces where the temperatures are higher, but these spaces tend to be relatively small.
-Camp Chef, with their Woodwind pellet grill has simply gone in a unique direction.
-This pellet grill has an 16,000 BTU gas powered side burner for searing and high temperature grilling.
+They can smoke, but they tend to be better smokers than grills.
+The problem is that pellet grills struggle to produce the kinds of heat necessary for serious high-temperature grilling.
+Some higher-end pellet makers have designed direct grilling spaces where the temperatures are higher, but these spaces tend to be relatively small.
+Camp Chef, with their Woodwind pellet grill, has simply gone in a unique direction.
+This pellet grill has a 16,000 BTU gas-powered side burner for searing and high-temperature grilling.

 Basically, this is a hybrid grill.
 It is a small pellet grill attached to a very small, direct flame gas grill.
 The selling point is that it gives you the ability to sear a steak as well as smoke a brisket.
 This is a good combination for reverse sear cooking where a piece of meat is slow-cooked for tenderness before being seared for a caramelized surface.

 While this sounds like the perfect solution, think about it from a practical perspective.
 The gas grill unit is very small and while it can produce high temperatures, it will only do it for a small amount of food.
 Certainly, if you smoked a couple of steaks before searing them, it is a useful idea.
 Part of the problem of this configuration is that this is a very inexpensive unit that is both a pellet grill with all that electronics as well as a gas grill that requires a propane tank to operate.
 If any of these pieces fail (and there are a lot of pieces) the whole unit becomes kind of useless.